Expand your education options

 Do universities recognise the Access to HE Diploma?

 The Diploma is widely recognised by UK universities, and many actively encourage applications from Access to HE students.
 A national framework for Access to HE courses has been in place since 1989 and, each year, more than 20,000 Access to HE students achieve the Access to HE Diploma and progress to university courses across the UK.

-It’s important to think carefully about your finances and make sure you research costs before you enrol on an Access to HE course.
+It’s important to think carefully about your finances and make sure you research costs thoroughly before you enrol on an Access to HE course.
 As well as course fees, you should think about the implications for your own living costs, perhaps including childcare and travel, and any course-related costs such as books and equipment.
 If you are claiming job-related benefits, you should seek further advice.
 It is essential to contact the Access to HE course provider for information about their charges and how these will apply to you.

 Course fees and loans

 As a member of the Armed Forces, you may be able to use your ELC towards the tuition fees for an Access to HE Diploma.
-Some Service leavers may also be able to use the Publicly Funded Further/Higher Education Scheme to pay for an Access to HE Diploma, which is immediately followed by a degree or other higher education course.
+You may also be able to use the Publicly Funded Further/Higher Education Scheme to pay for an Access to HE Diploma, which is immediately followed by a degree or other higher education course.
 Service education officers or transition staff should be able to help you choose the best route.

 If you are aged 19 or over you may be expected to pay full fees, but in England you will be able to apply for a loan under the government’s Advanced Learner Loans scheme to cover the cost of these.
 Click here to read the full details.
 However, if you complete a QAA-recognised Access to HE course and then go on to complete a degree or other recognised HE course, you won’t have to repay the remaining loan for the Access to HE course.
 You can read more information on Advanced Learner Loans and repayment arrangements here

 Ready to find out more?